daisy/ace/website/content/contributing/contributing.md

 +++
 title = "How to contribute?"
 weight = 1
-wip = true
 +++

-First, welcome to Ace and thank you so much for willing to contribute!
+First, welcome to Ace and thank you so much for being willing to contribute!

 ## Submitting an issue

-Feel free to  file issues on our [GitHub issue tracker](https://github.com/daisy/ace/issues).
+You can first check the [issue tracker](https://github.com/daisy/ace/issues) to see if someone already reported the issue.
+Don’t forget to included the closed issues in your search in case we fixed it already!

+If you can’t find any mention of your issue in our tracker, please [file a new issue](https://github.com/daisy/ace/issues/new)!

 When filing an issue, please provide the following details:

 - the version of Ace impacted by the issue (it can be retrieved by running `ace -v` in a command shell).
 - the version of Node used to run Ace (it can be retrieved by running `node -v` in a command shell).
+- your operating system and version
-- if possible, provide the error details as produced in the error log
+- if possible, provide the error details as produced in the [logfile]({{<relref "docs/logging.md">}}).
+Run Ace with the `--verbose` option to produce a detailed log.
+- if you are having trouble with the HTML report produced by Ace, please specify the browser(s) and version(s) where you notice the issue

 ## Contributing code